Laura-Bullek/Good-README-Generator/README.md

 # Good-README-Generator

 ## Description
-The **Weather-Dashboard** project is an assignment of the March - August 2021 cohort from University of New Hampshire's full-stack web development course.
+The **Good-README-Generator** is a project from the March-August 2021 cohort from University of New Hampshire's full-stack web development course.

-Allowing us to use the skills covered in this week's course, this project's task was to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+Allowing us to use the skills covered in this week's course, this project's task was to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package and Node.js.

 Technologies are listed below.